Mickaël Hanany

-Mickaël Hanany (born 25 March 1983, in Vitry-sur-Seine) is a French high jumper.
-His biggest success to date is winning the bronze medal at the 2012 European Championships in Helsinki.
+Mickaël Hanany (born 25 March 1983, in Vitry-sur-Seine) is a French high jumper and national record holder in the event.
+He won the bronze medal at the 2012 European Championships in Helsinki.
+He competed in the 2008 and 2012 Summer Olympics as well as the 2005, 2009, and 2013 World Athletics Championships.

 Hanany was an All-American jumper for SMU Mustangs track and field team, finishing 4th in the high jump at the 2004 NCAA Division I Outdoor Track and Field Championships.

-He finished seventh at the 2002 World Junior Championships.
-He also competed at the 2002 European Indoor Championships, the 2005 World Championships and the 2006 European Championships without reaching the final round.
+Following the disbanding of the Mustangs program, Hanany transferred to the UTEP Miners track and field team, where he won the high jump at the 2008 NCAA Division I Outdoor Track and Field Championships.

 His personal best jump is 2.34 metres, achieved in 2014 in El Paso.

+Hanany coaches Mouhamadou Fall.
+He was a track coach at the 2026 Enhanced Games.